 The main change is that police will be empowered at first instance to determine whether a driver is fined and suspended for any of these offences.

 Currently, police are required to issue a court attendance notice to a person they suspect of committing these offences, and a local court magistrate will then determine the guilt or innocence of the defendant, or in the case of a guilty plea or a finding of guilt, decides the appropriate penalty.

-But from Monday, police will have the power to issue a penalty notice in the sum of $561 and a 3 month driver licence suspension for the offences.
+But from Monday, police will have the power to issue a penalty notice which, at the time of writing, is in the sum of $561, plus a 3 month driver licence suspension for the offences.

 Applicable drink driving offences